paper-trail-gem/paper_trail/README.md

     >> @book.author_ids = [@solzhenistyn.id, @dostoyevsky.id]
     >> @book.authors = []

-Having said that, you can probably (I haven't tested it myself) get the first one (`@book.authors.delete @tolstoy`) working with this [monkey patch](http://stackoverflow.com/questions/2381033/how-to-create-a-full-audit-log-in-rails-for-every-table/2381411#2381411).
-Many thanks to Danny Trelogan for pointing it out.
+Having said that, you can apparently get all these working (I haven't tested it myself) with this [monkey patch](http://stackoverflow.com/questions/2381033/how-to-create-a-full-audit-log-in-rails-for-every-table/2381411#2381411):

+    # In config/initializers/core_extensions.rb or lib/core_extensions.rb
+    ActiveRecord::Associations::HasManyThroughAssociation.class_eval do
+      def delete_records(records)
+        klass = @reflection.through_reflection.klass
+        records.each do |associate|
+          klass.destroy_all(construct_join_attributes(associate))
+        end
+      end
+    end

+The difference is the call to `destroy_all` instead of `delete_all` in [the original](http://github.com/rails/rails/blob/master/activerecord/lib/active_record/associations/has_many_through_association.rb#L76-81).

 There may be a way to store authorship versions, probably using association callbacks, no matter how the collection is manipulated but I haven't found it yet.
 Let me know if you do.